 The Transgender Health Information Program (THiP) is a BC-wide information hub providing information about gender affirming care and supports, is in the process of integrating with the Trans Care BC program at PHSA.

 Smart Sex Resource is a great site that was previously known as STD resource.
 Smart Sex Resource is BC’s information resource for individuals and health care providers for STIs.
-The site features current information, secitions on FAQs, clinic finder in BC and regular opportunities to chat with a Registered Nurse.
+The site features current information, sections on FAQs, clinic finder in BC and regular opportunities to chat with a Registered Nurse.

 Sexuality education addresses a number of topics such as private and public, touch and boundaries, social skills, relationships, puberty, sexual activities, decision making, health and safety.
-Over the years, Sunny Hill has developed a number of educational kits and workshops for parents, caregivers, professionals and the general public.
+Over the years, FSRC has developed a number of educational kits and workshops for parents, caregivers, professionals and the general public.
 Much of the information included in these workshops are now available from this site.
 These guides, written for both parents and professionals, provide an overview of basic sexuality issues and education concepts along with practical strategies and resources to support healthy sexual development and prevent abuse for children and young people with disabilities.

 The only AIDS organization on Vancouver Island directed entirely by and for individuals living with HIV.

 Vancouver Island Women’s clinic is an organization that provides a range of services including medical and surgical abortions, IUD insertion, endometrial biopsies and medical and surgical completion of miscarriages (spontaneous abortions).

 With an annual operating budget of 1 million, each year VSAC provides services for over 2,500 people through our Sexual Assault Response Team (SART); Group and Individual Counseling programs; 24-hour crisis & information line; an award winning prevention and education program called Project Respect; and workshops for parents and friends.